 Astronomy Basics for Astrophotographers

 To be a successful astrophotographer, you have to know a few things about astronomy.
-When I was younger, I used to think that I have to be an expert, a certified astronomer to produce those stunning images of the deep-sky objects.
+When I was younger, I used to think that I had to be an expert, a certified astronomer, to produce those stunning images of the deep-sky objects.
 Boy, so wrong I was.
 You don't have to have an astronomy degree, yet to be consistent in your quality astrophotography work, you need to understand a few facts.

 The Earth is Rotating Around Its Axis

-This may be obvious, but what does it mean for an astrophotographer?
+What does it mean for an astrophotographer?

 You may not notice this with a naked eye, but in just one minute, stars on the night sky trail.
 And, if not compensated by a star tracker device (an equatorial mount), those trails will be exposed to your picture (which is not what you want, except when you are doing it intentionally to produce star-trailed astro pictures).